Skip to content

 0.5 / 1

-The company has provided a static map representing the company's own, partnership and promoted landbanks.
-Maps are not geo-referenced.
+The company publishes a static map showing its own, partnership and promoted landbanks.
+However, no geo-referenced map could be found.

 This indicator is disabled as the company reports that it does not own sawmills.